hungrymonkey/hungrymonkey.github.io/_posts/2021-08-10-auction-crud-app-cloudflare-and-faunadb.markdown

 ### Costs

-Regrettably, costs can be difficult to expect.
+Regrettably, costs can be difficult to predict.
 A single query can contain many write or read ops.
 Since FQL is a functional language, calculating costs can be similar to reasoning out the big O notation.

 #### a.
 Problem

-Within the documented SQL to FQL example below, Match and Get imposes one read ops each.
+Within the documented SQL to FQL example below, `Match` and `Get` imposes one read ops each.
 Combining Get with Map turns a from a constant time algorithm into linear consumption of read ops.
 Pretend that dept has 5 documents.
-The total number of read ops will be 6 because this query will execute 5 GET and 1 Match.
+The total number of read ops will be 6 because this query will execute 5 `Get` and 1 `Match`.

 ```FQL
 Map(